 Usually, you start on a low dose of morphine and this is increased slowly until your pain is well controlled.

 Once your pain is under control, talk to your doctor about swapping to slow-release morphine.
-This may reduce the number of doses you have to take each day.
+This may cut down the number of doses you have to take each day.

-When you stop taking morphine the dose will be reduced gradually, especially if you have been taking it for a long time.
+When you stop taking morphine your dose will go down gradually, especially if you've been taking it for a long time.